Nibbl-z/bmp2goose/README.md

 3. Enter the size you want for each pixel
 4. Enter the X offset
 5. Enter the Y offset
+6. Select if you'd like to exclude white pixels
-6. If you have exported your .goose file to somewhere other than the Goose Platformer save directory, then move it there (AppData/goose-platformer)
+7. If you have exported your .goose file to somewhere other than the Goose Platformer save directory, then move it there (AppData/goose-platformer)
-7. Enjoy!!!
+8. Enjoy!!!